-SAP MDM will provide adaptors for mySAP CRM, mySAP SRM and SAP R/3 in the first phase.
+SAP MDM will provide adaptors for mySAP CRM, mySAP SRM, and SAP R/3 in the first phase.
 MySAP SCM will be supported via SAP R/3 in the first phase.
-In the next phase, a direct adaptor will also provided for mySAP SCM.
+In the next phase, a direct adaptor will also be provided for mySAP SCM.

 Services provided depend on the type of objects and will include maintenance of objects, search for objects, workflow, mass changes, change notifications, duplicate checking, and notifications for object creation and discontinuation.

 SAP NetWeaver MDM 5.5 is an integral part of the NetWeaver stack.
 In the current feature release, enterprise application integration, both SAP and non-SAP, is accomplished through SAP XI.
 Interoperability with other systems is possible via SAP NetWeaver MDM 5.5’s APIs (including ABAP whose development is currently in process).

 Tight, native integration is part of the SAP NetWeaver MDM 5.5 roadmap and further pre-built integration points will be rolled out as we progress along the development path.
 SAP MDM 5.5 SP2 will provide view-only iViews for SAP Enterprise Portal.